oktadev/okta-blog/_source/_posts/2021-11-16-k8s-security-best-practices.md

 image: blog/k8s-security-best-practices/social.jpg
 ---

 Kubernetes has become an unavoidable part of a software infrastructure these days.
-If you are an enterprise or medium/large company, the chances are that you are already running Kubernetes clusters for your workloads.
-If you are a DevOps engineer, there is a high chance you are maintaining either an on-prem Kubernetes cluster or a PaaS like Amazon EKS, Microsoft AKS, or GKE.
-But regardless of how you run your Kubernetes clusters, you need to make sure that your clusters are secure.
+If you are an enterprise or medium/large company, chances are you are already running Kubernetes clusters for your workloads.
+If you are a DevOps engineer, there is a good chance you are maintaining either an on-prem Kubernetes cluster or a PaaS like Amazon EKS, Microsoft AKS, or GKE.
+But regardless of how you run your Kubernetes clusters, you need to make sure that they are secure.

 The Kubernetes API server has multiple layers of security.

-1. [**Transport security**](https://kubernetes.io/docs/concepts/security/controlling-access/): All API communication is done via TLS using valid certificates.
+1. [**Transport security**](https://kubernetes.io/docs/concepts/security/controlling-access/): All API communication is done via TLS (transport layer security) using valid certificates.
 2. [**Authentication**](https://kubernetes.io/docs/reference/access-authn-authz/authentication/): All API requests are authenticated with one of the several authentication mechanisms supported by Kubernetes.
 3. [**Authorization**](https://kubernetes.io/docs/reference/access-authn-authz/authorization/): All authenticated requests are authorized using one or more of the supported authorization models.
 4. [**Admission control**](https://kubernetes.io/docs/reference/access-authn-authz/admission-controllers/): All authorized requests, except read/get requests, are validated by admission control modules.